 So, in short – no, a Xeon CPU is simply not worth it for gaming.
 They are extremely powerful CPUs designed for demanding computing tasks and heavy multitasking, neither of which are required in a gaming PC but in a workstation or a server.

 Furthermore, Xeon CPUs are overly expensive, with most models costing more than 1000$.
-And even if you find a cheaper lower-end one, those CPUs will have their own socket and architecture that renders them incompatible with mainstream motherboards and might actually lead to worse in-game performance.
+And even if you find a cheaper lower-end one, those CPUs will have their own socket and architecture that makes them incompatible with mainstream motherboards and might actually lead to worse in-game performance.